freelance illustrator bio

 How it started

-Thirteen years later in 1990 Adrian started freelancing in Leicester after studying Technical illustration at Mid Warwickshire college and Falmouth School of Art and design.
-Unlike many illustrators at college who focus on their style, he enjoyed experimenting, trying different types of technique and mediums.
+Thirteen years later, in 1990, Adrian began freelancing in Leicester after studying Technical Illustration at Mid Warwickshire College and Falmouth School of Art and Design.
+While many students concentrated on developing a single recognisable style, he was more interested in experimentation — exploring different techniques, processes, and media to broaden his visual and technical range.

 Adrian Cartwright on the beach in 1990.